jwarley/bitd_v2/README.md

 * **`add_player("name")`**, to add a player named `name`.
   * Adding a player named `world` will create a section for world clocks that are styled differently from player clocks and which always display at the top.
 * **`remove_player("uuid")`**, to remove a player with the ID `uuid`.
-  * A player's ID can be copied to the clipboard by right-clicking the player name (above their list of clocks).
+  * A player's ID can be copied to the clipboard by right-clicking their name (above their list of clocks).
 * **`rename_player("uuid", "newname")`**, to change a player with ID `uuid` to be named `newname`.
-  * A player can also be renamed by double-clicking the player name.
+  * A player can also be renamed by double-clicking their name.

-After adding players to a game, select your role using the user switcher at the top of the sidebar and begin playing.
+After adding players to a game, select your role using the user switcher in the top right and begin playing.

 ### Map tab